Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Introduction

 The main novelty of this article is a general technique that allows to construct fibrations by Lagrangian tori in K\"ahler degenerations, where fibers do not need to be Calabi--Yau nor compact.
 Theorems \ref{theo:CY} and \ref{theo:CY_af} above are obtained by combining this technique with special geometric properties of maximal Calabi--Yau degenerations.
 Now, we briefly describe the construction.

 Let $f\colon X\to \C$ be a holomorphic map whose fibers have dimension $n$, and the unique singular fiber $D\de f^{-1}(0)$ is simple normal crossings, with irreducible components $D_1,\dots, D_{N}$.
 Let $\omega_{X}$ be a Kähler form on $X$.
 Choose a set of indices $\cS\in \{1,...,N\}$ corresponding to components of $D$ which we call \emph{essential}.
-In the maximal Calabi--Yau degeneration case the set $\cS$ corresponds, as above, to components of minimal discrepancy, but the construction works for any choice of $\cS$.
+In the maximal Calabi--Yau degeneration case we take $\cS$ to be the set of indices of the components of minimal discrepancy, but the construction works for any choice of $\cS$.
 Let $\Delta_D$ be the dual complex of $D$ and let $\Delta_{\cS}$ be the essential skeleton, defined as the subcomplex of $\Delta_{D}$ spanned by vertices corresponding to essential components.